 SUGGESTION: As long as you're working, you can delay enrolling in Part B coverage until you are no longer covered under your employer's plan (when you terminate employment).
 And there will be no penalty increase in your monthly premium.

 Generally, if you are entitled to Medicare Part A and are enrolled in Medicare Part B, you are eligible to enroll in any Medicare Advantage option that is available in your area.
-The enrollment period is from November 15 to December 31 of each year.
+The enrollment period is from October 15th - December 7th of each year.
 Enrollments are effective the following January 1.

 Investment and insurance products and services are offered through INFINEX INVESTMENTS, INC. Member FINRA/SIPC.